 Read more about vSphere, Hyper-V and XenServer to make your own hypervisor pricing and licensing comparison:

-- vSphere pricing and licensing model, VMware licenses the vSphere platform per processor and requires a separate license for vCenter Server, its management console.
+- Under the vSphere pricing and licensing model, VMware licenses the vSphere platform per processor and requires a separate license for vCenter Server, its management console.
 The company also requires an annual support and subscription contract.
 Both the hypervisor and management features can be purchased in several bundles designed to meet the needs of all organizations, from small businesses to large enterprises.

 - Microsoft takes a different approach with its Hyper-V R2 pricing and licensing.
 Hyper-V R2 can be obtained as a standalone offering for free, or as part of a Windows Server 2008 license.
 Some management capabilities can also be had for free, but Microsoft does charge for many virtualization management features found in Systems Center Operations Manager and Systems Center Virtual Machine Manager.